Paschke duality and assembly maps: Homotopy theoretic and analytic assembly maps

-{Let $A$ be an object of $\KKG$ and consider the functor \cite[Def.
-1.13]{KKG}. }We have the maximal\footnote{In the present paper we use the convention to denote the maximal crossed product by $\rtimes$ and the reduced by $\rtimes_{r}$.} crossed product functor {$-\rtimes G$ \cite[Thm.
-1.21.3]{KKG} whose action on mapping spectra induces the following natural transformation of functors from $\pGTopc$ to $\Sp$}.
+We have the maximal\footnote{In the present paper we use the convention to denote the maximal crossed product by $\rtimes$ and the reduced by $\rtimes_{r}$.} crossed product functor {$-\rtimes G$ \cite[Thm.
+1.22.3]{KKG} whose action on mapping spectra induces the following natural transformation of functors from $\pGTopc$ to $\Sp$}.
 The composition of morphisms in $\KK$ provides a natural transformation We interpret its pre-composition with \eqref{qewfoihiew9ufj9qweofqewfewfq} as a natural transformation